max-build/CaptaFlow/README.md

 This console log prints all rows from the dataframe which all batch readings are added to, along with timestamps for when they were taken, and the stream ID the readings belong to.

+# Roadmap
+- Migrate application to the cloud (AWS or Azure) so the pipeline can run autonomously and benefit from elastic resource provisioning.
+- Integrate external ingestion (Kafka or Kiness) to ease backpressure on CaptaFlow, allow for replayability of incoming messages.
+- Implement idempotency: its critical that reconnects, disconnects or source related hitches don't cause to duplicate rows.
+- Achieve disconnect resilience: CaptaFlow needs to detect when a disconnect has occured and re-commence ingestion autonomously.

 # Patch Notes